-Group 2 begins September 24, 12:30p MT-January 2022.
-If you’re interested in joining September sessions or as a future participant, please email desertsuprematism (at) gmail (dot) com with a self-introduction and why you’re interested in the Group.
+Group 2 sessions are FULL.
+If you’re interested in joining sessions beginning April 2022, please email desertsuprematism (at) gmail (dot) com with a self-introduction and why you’re interested in the Group.
 Serious inquiries only!

 In the Eggshell: An Esoteric Working Group is a 5 month transdisciplinary Working Group that aims to redress modern art by turning to how the sciences, religious beliefs, and occult traditions provide a better articulation of modern art.
 Dialogue is opened up between practitioners in fields of study that traditionally engage infrequently.
 This allows for conceptual, theoretical, methodological, and imaginative intervention and integration from across disciplines as a means of addressing fundamental elements left out of the art historical discourse on the topic of the ‘spiritual dynamic’ in modern art.